Skip to main content

 NASA CSDA Program Vendor Focus - Spire

-During this NASA CSDA program vendor webinar, NASA speakers will introduce the CSDA program, and speakers from Spire will introduce the company's constellations of Earth observation satellites; show participants how to discover, access, and work with these data; and speak to how these data products complement NASA Earth science data holdings for research and applications.
-Additional topics will focus on services available to data users and getting assistance with the NASA CSDA program's Spire datasets, services, and tools.
+During this NASA CSDA program vendor webinar, NASA speakers introduced the CSDA program.
+Speakers from Spire introduced the company's constellations of Earth observation satellites; showed participants how to discover, access, and work with these data; and spoke to how these data products complement NASA Earth science data holdings for research and applications.
+Additional discussions focused on services available to data users and how to get assistance with the NASA CSDA program's Spire datasets, services, and tools.